19bufordcarl/CarlRPG/Myth & Shadow/Game Procedures/Exploration/Overland Journeys.md

 ### Navigator

-The navigator is in charge of making sure the party stays on path towards their desired destination using maps and landmarks.
+The *Navigator* is in charge of making sure the party stays on path towards their desired destination using maps and landmarks.
 If the party could encounter creatures of a higher [Level](../../Player%20Characters/Derived%20Statistics/Level.md) than the Navigator's [Wisdom](../../Player%20Characters/The%20Ability%20Scores/Wisdom.md) along this path, then the GM makes a [DC](../Core%20Procedures/DC.md) 15 [Wisdom](../../Player%20Characters/The%20Ability%20Scores/Wisdom.md) check for the player in secret.
 If they fail, the party moves to a random adjacent hex.

 If the party is following a well known path with no obstacles, the Navigator cannot get lost.

 ### Scout

-The scout is in charge of looking out for hostile creatures.
+The *Scout* is in charge of looking out for hostile creatures.
 When an encounter occurs, the GM may call for a [Wisdom](../../Player%20Characters/The%20Ability%20Scores/Wisdom.md) check from the scout to determine the distance at which they spot the creature, and whether or not either side is [Surprised](../Conditions/Surprised.md).

 ### Quartermaster

-The quartermaster is in charge of managing supplies, ensuring there is enough food and drink, and, mechanically speaking, accounting the expenditure of resources when appropriate.
+The *Quartermaster* is in charge of managing supplies, ensuring there is enough food and drink, and, mechanically speaking, accounting the expenditure of resources when appropriate.